CEC 2019 for New & Future Teachers

 Need help navigating the convention?
 We’ve put together a recommended schedule for you, highlighting the sessions new teachers need most.
-Download a quick guide of the sessions we think you’ll love, and check out all of the sessions and workshops at CEC 2018 here.
 Don’t miss the CEC Student Forum, created specially to address one of the hottest topics for new teachers—family engagement.

 Don’t miss the CEC Student Forum, THE place to be at the convention for new teachers -a session designed by students for students to get invaluable information as you start your career.